huonglt/openlaw/README.md

 # OpenLaw - Server app

-This is a simple nodejs server running on port 8081.
-It provides an endpoint to upload an ascii file for parsing
+This is a simple nodejs HTTP server running on port 8081.
+It provides an endpoint to upload an ascii file for parsing.
+The file size is limited to 10MB The parsing result will have total word count, and the counts of each occurrence of a word If the parsing fails, it will return an error to the client

 ### Prerequisites
 You need to have node, npm or yarn install